Skip to content

 Retrieval-Augmented Generation: How Chatbots Stop Hallucinating

-A practical guide to RAG systems that ground LLM responses in real data, reducing hallucinations and keeping answers current.
+A practical guide to RAG systems that ground LLM responses in real data, covering pipeline architecture, chunking strategies, embedding models, reranking, and common failure modes.

 white printing paper with numbers